STAT545-UBC/STAT545-UBC-original-website/hw01_edit-README.md

   - Save your changes.
   - Commit your changes to your repo.
   - Push the commit to GitHub.

-Go [take possession of your STAT 545 private repository](git08_claim-stat545-repo.html) and have at it.

 __At the very least__, change `README.md` to something like "This is the repository of Jenny Bryan," just to prove you have been there.
 Practice making a link, for example, to the [main STAT545 webpage](http://stat545.com).